What Is a Crypto Faucet?

 A crypto faucet is a website or application that rewards you with cryptocurrency for completing simple tasks.
 These tasks could involve watching an ad, participating in a survey, or completing a quiz.
 Some faucets don’t even need you to complete tasks, you just need to prove you are a human by completing a captcha.

-But remember, crypto faucets are called ‘faucets’ because the rewards you earn are teeny-tiny, just like the drops from the leaky kitchen faucet you’ve been meaning to fix for a week.
+But remember, crypto faucets are called ‘faucets’ because the rewards you earn are comparatively small.

 If you’ve ever played an online game, you’ve probably come across the concept behind crypto faucets, except the rewards may not have been crypto.
-For example, when you run out of energy, life, gems, or other in-game resources on an online game, you often get the option of earning more by watching an ad or video.
-Crypto faucets are pretty much the same mechanism.
+For example, when you run out of energy, life, gems, or other in-game resources in an online game, you often get the option of earning more by watching an ad or video.

 Some crypto faucets are for raising awareness and curiosity about a specific cryptocurrency.
 Others are more of a straightforward business based on ad revenue, much like mobile online gaming.
-Indeed, there are even non-crypto and web2 platforms that employ crypto faucets as a way to entice users (like the web browser, Brave, for example).
+There are even non-crypto and web2 platforms that employ crypto faucets as a way to incentivize users (like the web browser, Brave, for example).

 There are also crypto faucets specifically designed for providing gas fees to new users, such as the Optimism ETH faucet.
 This faucet gives users 0.002 oETH to pay gas fees on the Optimism layer 2 network.
-However, it does require users to first bridge 1,500 USDC onto Optimism using the faucet.
+However, users must first bridge 1,500 USDC onto Optimism before using the faucet.

 The Origin of Crypto Faucets